 Allowing access to an organization’s resources from outside the corporate network may be necessary for some businesses.
-Logically, when this kind of remote access is allowed, your organization takes on additional risks and the access should be handled as securely as possible by:
+Logically, when this kind of remote access is allowed, your organization takes on additional risks, and the access should be handled as securely as possible by:

-- Ensuring the remote access is encrypted (SSL, IPSec, etc)
+Ensuring the remote access is encrypted (SSL, IPSec, etc.)

-- Ensuring that strong passwords are required for remote access
+Ensuring that strong passwords are required for remote access

-Examples of remote access:
+Examples of remote access technologies:

-- Remote Desktop Protocol (Never expose directly to the Internet)
+Remote Desktop Protocol (Never expose directly to the Internet)

-- RDWeb (remote desktop over web)
+RDWeb (remote desktop over the web)

-Limit and review authorization scope
+Limit and review who has access

-- Review authorizations for remote access regularly to assure that no unwanted personnel can access.
+Review authorizations for remote access regularly to assure that no unwanted personnel can access.